Pinchu2002/Adaptive-Robot-Path-Planning-in-Dynamic-and-Uncertain-Environement-Using-Reinforcement-Learning/README.md

    - Compared performance metrics with and without Transformer integration.

 3. **Simulation Environment**:
-   - Obstacles move dynamically in the environment, and the robot adjusts its path in real-time.
+   - Obstacles move dynamically in the environment, and the robot adjusts its path in real time.
    - The simulation visualizes robot movements and highlights the shortest path to the goal.

 4. **Hyperparameter Optimization**: